aws-amplify/amplify-data/TESTING-STRATEGY.md

 ## Test Structure

 We will accumulate all Defined Behavior Testing in the `integration-tests` package.
 Testing directories within `integration-tests` will be structured and treated with a level of rigor commensurate to consumer proximity.
+(Normal unit testing can still occur locally in each package.)

 1. `__tests__`
    1. `defined-behavior` &mdash;